 Some final thoughts about the discussion on day one included making sure there’s information about BIBFRAME available in other languages so that we can maximize understanding and participation.
 At the end of the day, a few people expressed the need to know more about how linked data works.

 Day two continued the discussion from day one but with a shift to focus on non-MARC linked data projects.
 The moderator started the discussion by inviting the audience to share any non-MARC linked data projects underway or completed at their libraries.
 One person was adding Faceted Application of Subject Terminology (FAST) headings to their thesis collection.
-A team at the was investigating how linked data principles would apply to their Latin American Digital Initiatives project built using Fedora 4.
+A team at the University of Texas at Austin was investigating how linked data principles would apply to their Latin American Digital Initiatives project built using Fedora 4.
 The UT Austin respondent noted the importance of linking metadata to other languages for international accessibility.
 A few people expressed their concerns about potential burdens to web servers as a result of linking on a large scale.
 The moderator responded that this is a recognized issue and referred to Linked Data Fragments as an attempt to address this issue.

 The rest of day two’s discussion was centered around the challenges of working on linked data projects.
 One person mentioned the difficulty of justifying the cost of experimentation from a public library’s perspective.
 The moderator shared her personal experience of learning and working on linked data projects and also talked about challenges of skill-building.
 A few people shared the same challenges and added that it made the learning more difficult, especially with little financial support and the lack of affordable, accessible educational opportunities.

 A few suggestions shared towards the end of the discussion included building a community of learning around linked data and consolidating resources in a central place.